Ahmed8881/Database/Readme.md

 ## Testing

-Automated tests are provided to verify the functionality of `INSERT` and `SELECT` commands, as well as the integrity of the B-Tree structure.
+Automated tests are provided to verify the functionality of `INSERT`, `SELECT`, `SELECT BY ID`, `UPDATE`, and `DELETE` commands, as well as the integrity of the B-Tree structure.

 ### Running the Tests